Iman-Malhi/cse15l-lab-reports/lab5.md

 (the github link in the terminal).
 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**
-The error and code for bug #1 is shown in the screenshot below.
+The error and code for bug #1 is shown in the screenshot below (files & directory structure shown):
 ![Screenshot1](screenshotA.png)
-The error and the code for bug #2 is shown in the screenshots below.
+The error and the code for bug #2 is shown in the screenshots below (files & directory structure shown):
 ![Screenshot2](screenshotD.png)
 ![Screenshot3](screenshotE.png)
 ### 2. TA Response: ###
 Hello!
 Both errors are similar in nature.
 Since both errors are error: cannot find symbol, both errors are a result of a mistype or a missing symbol/piece of code.
+What lines/pieces of code are missing and/or edited?
+What does $0 represent in the grade.sh script?
+### 3. Student Correction: ###
+I was able to correct both errors.
 For the first bug, calling `reverseInPlace(input1);` is not enough.
-You have to call the class the method is from.
-Thus, the correct line of code would be
-`ArrayExamples.reverseInPlace(input1)`;.
-The JUnit Tests should pass when you fix this.
+I have to call the class the method is from.
+Thus, the correct line of code would be `ArrayExamples.reverseInPlace(input1)`;.
+The JUnit Tests should pass when this is fixed.
 For the second bug, the error lies in the `git clone $0 student-submission line`.
 It should be `git clone $1 student-submission`.
 This is because the
 $0 referse to the name of the script and the $1 refers to the first argument in the terminal.
 We want the git clone to look at the githubstudent submission link, so $1 is needed, not $0.
-### 3. Student Correction: ###
-I was able to correct both errors.
 To summarize a description for the bugs would be that bug #1 required a reference to the class in which the reverseInPlace method was in, in order to run the JUnit tests and for bug #2 the grade.sh script should git clone $1 instead of $0 to look at the first arguement in the terminal.
 The corrections are in the screenshots below.